Hi-Media/reST-test/doc/Chap3-RESTAPIResources-requestNewOrder.rst

   ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   date_authorized (xml)         Time when transaction was authorized.
   ----------------------------  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
   status                        Transaction status.

-A list of available statuses can be found in the appendices — **Table:Transaction statuses** message                       Transaction message.
+                                A list of available statuses can be found in the appendices — **Table: Transaction status** message                       Transaction message.
   ----------------------------  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
   authorizedAmount (json)